What’s going on with Hard Case Crime?

 Looks like it’s Hard Case Crime week here at The Violent World of Parker.

 I’ve read dozens of interviews with Hard Case Crime publisher Charles Ardai since the line began a few years back.
 The interview featured this week over at Killer Covers may be the best.
-The jumping-off point is […]
+The jumping-off point is this […]

 Westlake/Stark link roundup 5/10/09